 London during the 17th Century

 By the middle of the 17th century, London had become one of the largest cities in Europe and by far the largest in England.
 About half a million people lived crowded in wooden houses in a city that lived from trade with its busy harbor and numerous businesses.
 Fires were not rare back in these days since most buildings (except for those in the wealthy areas) were made of wood and as construction increased, the fire risks did as well.
 Pollution, the heat, open fireplaces, candles and sparks in the cities were just some of potential fire causes.
 The government tried to regulate the materials which were used for buildings to reduce the danger but was not listened to.
+Wealthy people preferred to live at a convenient distance from the traffic-clogged, polluted, unhealthy City, especially after it was hit by a devastating outbreak of bubonic plague in the Plague Year of 1665.

 How the Great Fire Started